Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

 ```

 So we've got a closure.
 This highlights how we are not really translating functions, but closures,
-which are function plus context.
+which are functions plus context.

 ## More Closures